JGLTechnologies/aiohttp-ratelimiter/README.md

 <br>

-You can limit how much memory aiohttp-ratelimiter can use to store ratelimiting info with the max_memory kwargs.
+You can limit how much memory aiohttp-ratelimiter can use to store ratelimiting info with the max_memory kwarg.
 This kwarg limits the max amount of gigabytes aiohttp-ratelimiter can use to store ratelimiting info.
 The default is None, which means aiohttp-ratelimiter can use as much as it can before throwing a MemoryError.

 ```python